The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 assistive devices, such hearing technology, descriptive video, or

 are blind or vision impaired.
-The division is working toward WCAG 2.0

 - WSD is exploring improved

 access to FM signal or hearing aids for students who are hard of hearing

 and technology and software for level 1 and 2 students.